 Use Secondary as your default line: If you select this option, Secondary will be used for voice, SMS, Data, iMessage, and FaceTime.
 Primary will be available just for voice and SMS.

 Use Secondary for cellular data only: You might want to select this option if you’re traveling internationally and you want to keep Primary for voice, SMS, iMessage, and FaceTime.
 This will allow you to use Secondary for data.

 - Using the Phone app with Dual SIM

 Your dual SIM iPhone does not ask you about which number to use when you call a contact.
-By default, it’ll use the you set as your default line or the which you explicitly used to call a on your iPhone.
-If you wish, you can set a Preferred Cellular Plan for a from the contact’s full details screen.
+By default, it’ll use the number you set as your default line or the number which you explicitly used to call a contact on your iPhone.
+If you wish, you can set a Preferred Cellular Plan for a contact from the contact’s full details screen.